Privacy Policy

 We retain your information in accordance with the following schedule:

-• Health records (adults): minimum 7 years from the date of last service, in accordance with the Health Records Act 2001 (Vic) and the Privacy Act 1988.
+- Health records (adults): minimum 7 years from the date of last service, in accordance with the Health Records and Information Privacy Act 2002 (NSW) and the Privacy Act 1988.

-• Health records (minors): until the individual turns 25 years of age, or 7 years from the date of last service, whichever is later.
+- Health records (minors): until the individual turns 25 years of age, or 7 years from the date of last service, whichever is later (HRIP Act, NSW).

 You may request deletion of your account data at any time, subject to our legal retention obligations.
 Where we are legally required to retain information, we will inform you of the applicable retention period.